Legal

 NES Fircroft has not identified any instance of modern slavery during the year across our supply chain, nor are we currently aware of any realised material issues relating to modern slavery risks or practices impacting an engaged supplier, employee or customer.

 We acknowledge that reviewing, analysing, addressing and preventing modern slavery risks in our operations and supply chains are ongoing activities.
 It is important we continue to regularly review our operational controls and undertake due diligence before onboarding any new suppliers.
-Given the impact that Covid-19 has had on people’s working lives, and the significance of recent societal movements for the world of work, we believe these review processes are as important as ever.

 CONTINUAL IMPROVEMENT//